Arts Leaders of Metro Atlanta

 The program seeks to:

-- Provide arts leaders with insights from corporate and foundation leaders as to why the arts are important to them, why they fund the arts, and how to plan for success when seeking corporate funding
+- Provide leaders with insights from civic leaders as to why the arts are important to them, why they support the arts, and why the arts are important to the future of the region

-- Provide arts and corporate leaders with the tools and knowledge to become informed and powerful advocates for the arts in Atlanta and Georgia
+- Provide leaders with the tools and knowledge to become informed and powerful advocates for the arts in the Atlanta region

 - Facilitate frank, high-level conversations on policies, problems, and solutions for key arts issues in the region

 ALMA meets once a month for five months and features speakers representing the region’s arts, culture, and civic communities.
-This schedule also includes trips to various cultural events around the region.
+This schedule may also include trips to various cultural events around the region.

 The ALMA Steering Committee is comprised of ARC staff and selected ALMA alumni.
-Each year the committee seeks to recruit a diverse group of individuals with regard to ethnicity, gender, geography, profession, community service and demonstrated leadership.
-If you have questions, email Josh Phillipson or call 404-463-3217.
+Each year the committee seeks to select a diverse group of individuals with regard to ethnicity, gender, geography, profession, community service, and demonstrated leadership.
+This is a competitive process.
+If you have questions, email Josh Phillipson at email@example.com or call 470-378-1522.

 Past speakers include:

 - Mayor Shirley Franklin (Former Mayor, City of Atlanta)

 - Lisa Cremin (Director, Metropolitan Atlanta Arts Fund)